hepcat72/RNAseP-MRP/README.md

 This step can be performed on galaxy or the command line using the barcode splitter of your choice.
 We used the barcode splitter linked in the script requirements above with 1 allowed mismatch.

+Output: A fastq file for each sample.
+Each sample has sequences for all amplicons.

 ### Step 2: Blast and then split amplicons for each sample based on top hits

 split_amplicons.tcsh can be run on a cluster using batchCommander.
 It takes a fasta file of the reference amplicon sequences and the forward and reverse fastq files.
 The forward and reverse files must be similarly named so that they are processed in the same order (tip: they must appear in the same relative order when using `ls` on the command line).